Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Related Work

 \para{Video synthesis.} Our work is related to methods that generate a video sequence from one or more images \cite{vondrick2016generating,finn2016unsupervised,vondrick2017generating,denton2018stochastic,tulyakov2018mocogan,Ye_2019_ICCV}.
 Many such approaches have focused on predicting the future of dynamic objects with a static camera, often using simple videos of humans walking \cite{blank2005actions} or robot arms \cite{finn2016unsupervised}.
 In contrast, we focus on mostly static scenes with a moving camera, using real aerial videos of nature.
 Some recent research addresses video synthesis from in-the-wild videos with moving cameras \cite{DVD,villegas2019high}, but without taking geometry explicitly into account, and with strict limits on the the length of the generated video.
-By accounting for geometry, the task of video prediction becomes conceptually easier as the movement of pixels from camera motion can be explicitly modeled using 3D geometry.
-Our work takes a step towards jointly modeling the scene geometry and camera motion for video generation.
+In contrast, in our work the movement of pixels from camera motion is explicitly modeled using 3D geometry.